mtzortzi/SpMV_collab/README.md

 All of these features need to be scaled from 0 to 1 (except the avg_bandwidth_scaled which is already scaled and the system is a string).
 We scale our data in order to increase stability in the learning process.
 For the system feature, given the fact that it's a string we used a one-hot encoding system, where we retrived each unique class and associated it with a unique number in [0, nb_class - 1].

 Finally, in the [globals.py](https://github.com/mtzortzi/SpMV_collab/blob/main/Performance_predictors/globals.py) file you will find the global path for the dataset and the saved models, the different hardware systems that are implemented in the dataset, and the implemented models.
+These paths needs to be modified to the path where you saved the dataset on your computer.

 ## How to make it work on your computer